-- Gundam Seed Destiny: Princess Cagalli might count, though she prefers a different title, and she both averts and plays it straight in the series.
+- Mobile Suit Gundam SEED Destiny: Princess Cagalli might count, though she prefers a different title, and she both averts and plays it straight in the series.
 Neither changes the fact that she's a princess and the highest official in her nation.

 - Princess Adina (Mokuba's virtual Opposite-Sex Clone), ruler of Simlow in the virtual world in Yu-Gi-Oh!